 We could write pages upon pages more about the incredible sights you can expect to see throughout India, from the chaos of big cities to the idyllic Goan sunsets.
 It’s a remarkable country with endless places to explore, which is why so many backpackers spend months on end discovering its beauty…

-The trick is figuring out how much time you have, and just how much you want to pack into your holiday.
+The trick is figuring out how much time you have and how much you want to pack into your holiday.

 Have you been to India?
 Or are you planning a trip?
 We’d love to hear from you in the comments below.